Altaf70007/RSVP-Movies-Dataset-Analysis-SQL-/README.md

 As an IMDb data analyst and SQL expert, this repository contains a comprehensive analysis of movie data spanning the past three years.
 Our mission is to uncover hidden insights and trends that will inform the strategic decisions of RSVP Movies, a renowned Indian film production company.
 Their upcoming project in 2022 aims to captivate a global audience, and your analytical skills will shape the path to success.

+**Objective:** RSVP Movies aims to shift to a global audience in 2022 and seeks data-driven insights for their new project planning.

 ## Repository Contents

 - **SQL Scripts**: Dive into the heart of data analysis with SQL.
 Our segmented analysis covers various aspects of the movie dataset, offering unique insights in each segment.